 Welcome to the Department of Biomedical Engineering (BE) at The Catholic University of America.
 Biomedical Engineering is an exciting field that bridges the gap between technology and medicine in order to benefit society.
-In fact, graduates of our program contribute to society every day by designing advanced prosthetics for the disabled, developing the next generation of artificial hearts and solving the puzzle of the human genome, just to name a few.
+Graduates of our program design advanced prosthetics for the disabled, develop tissue-engineered grafts for burn victims, develop nanomedicines targeting cancer, and more.

 - An innovative curriculum that integrates theory and hands-on design experience